Time to make people feel good?

 When you first begin using this approach it may slightly feel artificial or even manipulative.
 That’s because it’s unfamiliar – and because you are aware of what you’re doing.

 It’s a bit like folding your arms the ‘wrong’ way around.
 Try it – the first time it’s positively awkward.
 Do it this way for a day or two and it becomes ‘natural’.

 This way of engaging with people could easily become an enjoyable habit.
-Using these three tips can change your own mood because you can get sucked into the other person’s good mood, story or memory.
+Using these tips can change your own mood, too, because you can get sucked into the other person’s good mood, story or memory.

-And one that you can give to anyone and everyone at any time of the year J
+And one that you can give to anyone - even someone you don't know.

 © Reg Connolly - copyrighted, all rights reserved - but you can freely pass this newsletter on to friends as long as you do so in its entirety, include this message and link: http://www.nlp-now.co.uk.